jbcodeforce/shift_left_utils/docs/command.md

 ### `table delete-tests`

-Delete the unit tests for a given table.
+Delete the Flink statements and kafka topics used for unit tests for a given table.

 **Usage**: